Piszmog/gtpm/README.md

 If `tpm` is working for you, **no**.

 If `tpm` is giving you a hard time and you are at the end of your rope, sure give it a spin.
+I have fully migrated to this and it works greate for me.

 ## Installation